top of page

 Getting involved in Loneliness Awareness Week

-This will be our ninth Loneliness Awareness Week, and over the past nine years we have seen and heard thousands of ideas for connecting people.
-This guide pulls together the simplest to the most inspiring, so you can choose what works for you, your friends, your office or your community.
+This guide pulls together ideas from the history of Loneliness Awareness Week, from the simplest to the most inspiring, so you can choose what works for you, your friends, your office or your community.

 Whoever you choose to connect and however you choose to connect them, we can support you every step of the way.
 Start here ðŸ‘‡